cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2WH.md

     terraform apply --auto-approve
     ```

     > This step will install DB2WH Operator and service into cluster.
-You can login to CP4D Console (Refer Step 30) and verify the service instance.
+You can login to CP4D Console  and verify the service instance.

   ![DB2WH Service Instance ](images/db2wh-service.jpg)